Xadeck/Registerer/README.md

 One very interesting benefit of this approach is that client code can extend the supported types without editing the base class or any of the existing registered classes.
-The code below simply test if a class can be instantiated with a paramater, and otherwise tries to instantiate without parameters:
+The code below simply test if a class can be instantiated with a parameter, and otherwise tries to instantiate without parameters:

 ```cpp